oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     phone_call:                   # A unique name of workflow
         label: Demo Call Workflow # This will be shown in UI
         entity: My\Custom\Entity  # Workflow will be used for this entity
-        enabled: true             # If not enabled, operations with workflow will be restricted.
         start_step: start_call    # name of start step
         attributes:               # configuration for Attributes
             # ...